Foraging, Using and Storing Wild Fennel

 What do you do with a ton of Fennel?
 Harvest, preserve, cook, and make medicine!
 That's what!

 There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will make a very small commission at no cost to you.
-I really appreciate your support of Healing Harvest Homestead!
-Heidi
+If you click through and make any kind of purchase, I may make a very small commission at no extra cost to you.

 Facts About Fennel, a Sensory Tour:

 Fennel looks beautiful (to me, anyway).
 It grows wild in some places (like California), and is tall----it grows to between three and nine feet.
 It is actually considered an invasive weed, so it is fine to use as much as you want or can!

 The scent of Fennel----Oh, my goodness!
 If you love the way licorice smells, you will LOVE the scent of Fennel.
 It has a delicate anise (black licorice) smell, and the bees absolutely love it, and so do I. I could stand there and just smell it all day!

 The taste of Fennel---Fennel has a strong, sweet anise taste, again, just like black licorice.
 It is used as a culinary herb, and adds a different, sweet and delightful flavor to many dishes.
 You can eat the seeds just for the taste alone!
 It's great as a breath freshener too!

 Fennel flowers all summer---these large yellow umbrels of flowers.
 I think it's a beautiful plant.
 It has tiny delicate fronds (somewhat like Dill) as well as leaves and a more woody stalk that holds the plant upright.
 The best time to harvest Fennel is in the early morning, when the plant is freshest.

 Carefully cut the flower umbrels and lay them flat.
 These tiny yellow flowers are often known as Fennel Pollen, and are a delicacy in very fine restaurants.
 It takes a lot of flowers to gather much of this yellow "pollen."